ricardodpcosta/ScholarPy/README.md

 conda activate virtual
 ```

-Skip this step for installing **ScholarPy** and its dependencies directly on top of the base Python's installation.
+> Skip this step for installing **ScholarPy** and its dependencies directly on top of your base Python installation.

 **3. Update the package installation environment:**